omers9293/sep11-freedom-project/blog/entry05.md

 ```
 #### EDP + Skills

-The Engineering Design Process (EDP) that I'm currently in can be classified
+The Engineering Design Process (EDP) that I'm currently in can be classified as **Improve as needed** since now I'm in the process of expanding my MVP(Minimum Viable Product).
+I have finished coding my geography game and it works just like I had planned for it to be but there is still some tweaking and fixing

 [Freedom Project Link](https://omers9293.github.io/sep11-freedom-project/)